upyog/test-automation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-DIGIT Test Automation framework majorly deals with various API services validation.
+UPYOG Test Automation framework majorly deals with various API services validation.
 It enables to test and validate back end services across all active environments and as well as tenant ids.
-For more details on framework architecture please refer the [documentation](https://digit-discuss.atlassian.net/wiki/spaces/EPE/pages/1028521985/Automation+Framework+Knowledge+Base).
-For guide on Kafka Producer Consumer approach, please refer to [documentation](https://digit-discuss.atlassian.net/wiki/spaces/DD/pages/1540587710/Kafka+Consumer+Producer+Approach)

 <!-- Technology Used -->
 ## Technology Used